 Jerry Newcombe has created a masterpiece of apologetics that skillfully portrays the power of Scripture in the transformation of the American wilderness into the world’s first Christian constitutional republic.
 His writing is profound and well documented, yet easy to read.
 This great book will become a timeless educational resource that catapults the centrality of Christ and His Word back to the heart of our civilization where it belongs.

-— Marshall Foster, D.D.
-Founder and Pres., The Mayflower Institute and World History Institute, Speaker, and Coauthor of The American Covenant: The Untold Story, Thousand Oaks, CA
+Marshall Foster, D.D., Founder and Pres., The Mayflower Institute and World History Institute; Speaker; Coauthor of The American Covenant: The Untold Story, Thousand Oaks, CA

 Jerry Newcombe has furnished Christian believers with a major weapon for the moral and spiritual civil war we are waging for the soul of America.
 He carefully provides us in a readable and engaging way with quotable evidence of the Christian roots of our nation.
 This book should be in the home of every American patriot.

 Peter J. Marshall, Evangelist, speaker, and co-author of best-selling books, including The Light and the Glory, Cape Cod, MA

 Jerry Newcombe does an excellent job in documenting and telling the story that almost all Americans used to know: that is, without the Bible there would be no America as we know it.
 The Bible was the central most important influence in the birth, growth, and development of this nation.
 The principles in that book produced the most free, prosperous, just, and virtuous nation in history.
 As we have forgotten this truth, we have gradually lost our liberties.
 To preserve this great nation, Americans must know the ideas in The Book that Made America.